Kate Middleton Visits Hope House As Hilary Mantel’s Royal Criticism Sparks Outrage [PHOTOS]

 The treatment center, run by Catherine’s patroned charity Action on Addiction, focuses on helping women to recover from substance abuse.
 While inside the facility, Her Royal Highness spoke with a number of staff and residents, some of whom were also pregnant.

-According to the Daily Mail, one woman asked Catherine if she was nervous about giving birth.
+Daily Mail, one woman asked Catherine if she was nervous about giving birth.

 “She said it would be unnatural if she wasn’t,” the woman said.
 “She’s human like us.”